Skip to main content

 Dealing with buckle release and associated issues is a daily challenge for many families like Bronwyn's.

-Planning for children who get out of their restraints
+Passengers who get out of their vehicle restraint

-Children getting out of their vehicle restraint whilst the vehicle is moving is a significant road safety risk for the child, driver, passengers and other road users.
-It is also distressing for the child and family.
+Passengers getting out of their vehicle restraint whilst the vehicle is moving is a significant road safety risk for the person, driver, other passengers and road users.
+It is also distressing for the person and other people in the vehicle.

-Children may take their arms out of the car seat built-in harness or vehicle seatbelt, unbuckle the car seat or seatbelt, or slide under the seatbelt.
-In some cases children are then able to get out into the road environment.
+The person may take their arms out of the car seat built-in harness or vehicle seatbelt, unbuckle the car seat or seatbelt, or slide under the seatbelt.
+In some cases the person is then able to get out into the road environment.
 Sadly, this has resulted in serious injury or death for some children and carers.

-Some children who unbuckle their vehicle restraint also demonstrate aggressive, self-injurious, or disruptive behaviour during car travel.
+Some passengers who unbuckle their vehicle restraint also demonstrate aggressive, self-injurious, or disruptive behaviour during car travel.
 This may cause distraction and interfere with the driver, increasing crash risk.

 Reducing risks

-Our research has identified there is often a need for immediate intervention for the child and family to reduce risks.
+Our research has identified there is often a need for immediate intervention to reduce risks.

 Half circle icon